freaklabs/chibiArduino/README.rst

 void chibiSetIEEEAddr(byte addr[])
 ----------------------------------

 Usage: Sets the 64-bit IEEE address of the node in EEPROM and in the radio.
-The IEEE ad- dress is not used in the chibiArduino stack but may be used by an application.
-The IEEE ad- dress is a unique identifier different for all nodes in existence.
+The IEEE address is not used in the chibiArduino stack but may be used by an application.
+The IEEE address is a unique identifier different for all nodes in existence.
 Ideally, a block of IEEE addresses should be purchased from the IEEE to take advantage of the uniqueness.
 However this address can also be used to store 8 character messages that describe the node.

 ::